-3. Return to the main Settings screen and note the appearance of a new option titled Developer options.
-Select this option and locate the setting on the developer screen entitled USB debugging.
-Enable the switch next to this item as illustrated in Figure 7-2:
+3. Return to the main Settings screen and note the appearance of a new option titled Developer options (on newer versions of Android this option is listed on the System settings screen).
+Select this option and on the resulting screen, locate the USB debugging option as illustrated in Figure 7-2: